hqsuoamra/AstroQuest_Survival/README.md

 The game could start with a tutorial that guides the player through the basic mechanics of survival and resource collection.

 #### Hints
 If the player is stuck, the game could provide hints.
-For example, if the player is struggling to find a certain resource, the game could hint at its location.
+For example, if the player is struggling to find a certain resource or shuttle part, the game could hint at its location.

 ## Artificial Intelligence